Get ready for winter with these energy saving tips

 This one’s a bit of a no-brainer, but turning off your appliances when you’re not using them really can have a surprisingly big impact on your power bill.

-For example, it costs about 50 cents a day to power a heated towel rail for a day, which works out to be $45 if you were to leave it running all winter.
+For example, it costs about 50 cents a day to power a heated towel rail, which works out to be $45 if you were to leave it running all winter.
 Similarly, a dehumidifier - often your best ally when it comes to combating moisture - costs around $2.50 to run over a 24-hour period - that’s about $225 if you were to keep it running all winter!

 6. Invest in some warm blankets